Earl of Leitrim: Family residences

 The family seat of the Earls of Leitrim was Lough Rynn House, near Mohill, County Leitrim.
-Lough Rynn House has recently been restored and currently functions as a luxury hotel and resort, renamed as Lough Rynn Castle.
+Lough Rynn House has recently been restored and currently functions as a hotel and resort, renamed as Lough Rynn Castle.
 The 4th and 5th Earls of Leitrim, however, used mainly Mulroy House, near Carrigart in the north of County Donegal, as their residence.

 Their Dublin city residence was located at 40 Upper Sackville Street.
 In 1807, the house was sold to Josiah Wedgwood II and in later years became a hotel named the Leitrim House Hotel in honour of the Earl.
 The family also had a London home in Grosvenor Square.